project-bayard/Bayard/workflow.md

 ### Bayard Development Workflow

-Our development process casually follows the [Github Flow].
+Our development process casually follows a [forking workflow].
 Want to contribute?
-Open a pull request against our staging branch!
 We've certainly [got issues].

 When contributing there might be cases where you don't want to trigger a travis build (maybe you're editing a README.md).
 Just include [ci skip] anywhere in your commit message.
 For example: